Yui-H8/Datacamp/Python_Working with DeepSeek in Python.md

 *Answer* : DeepSeek revolutionized LLMs by introducing highly efficient, long-context models with advanced retrieval-augmented generation (RAG) capabilities, enabling superior performance in complex reasoning and knowledge-intensive tasks.
 ---
 ### Building a DeepSeek request
+Throughout the course, you'll write Python code to prompt DeepSeek models via the openai library.
+Entering your own API key is not necessary to create requests and complete the exercises in this course.

+The OpenAI class has already been imported for you from the openai library.

+Please note that although base_url is set to "https://api.together.xyz/v1" , the official DeepSeek API, the requests in these exercises are actually being rerouted to together.ai's API.